sasindumaheepala/sasindumaheepala/README.md

 ### Hi there 👋
-I am a young software developer that is eager to contribute to the world of software.
+I am a young software developer who is eager to contribute to the world of software.
 I am fairly experienced in HTML, CSS, JavaScript, PHP and Python.

 Programming has always interested me, as I have always wondered how computers do tasks, and how I could control a computer to do a certain task.